hyperledger-labs/fabric-chaincode-haskell/readme.md

 The project has three main parts:

 - `protos` and `google-protos/google/protobuf` - The source protobuf files that define the communication between the shim and the peer.
-The corresponding Haskell files are generated in `protos-hs` (see `generate script` section below)
+The corresponding Haskell files are generated in `protos-hs`
 - `src` - Contains the Shim
 - `examples` - Contains the main executable which is an example usage of the shim